 Even with these templates, though, I find there are components of the diet experience, from selecting and preparing your food to actually eating it, that are easily overlooked but can make all the difference in whether or not a diet is working for you.

 Sometimes success (or lack thereof) might have nothing to do with the types of food you’re eating, but rather HOW you are eating them or even your general mindset towards the diet itself.
-You’ll see what I mean as I get into the tips below, as some of these have nothing to do with what foods to eat.
+You’ll see what I mean as I get into the tips below.

 1. Consistency is key.

 Want to save time, money, & extreme frustration?
-Pick the diet you’re interested in most, and go after it 100%.
+Pick the diet you’re interested in most (here’s a list of a few to consider), and go after it 100%.
 That means NO CHEATING OF ANY KIND at least for the period of time you are giving yourself.

-If you want to find the right diet, then it’s only fair to give whatever diet(s) you choose a fair shot.
+If you want to give an autoimmune diet a fair chance, then it’s only fair to give whatever diet(s) you choose a fair shot.
 I know I grew up with the preconceived notion that “diets” were meant to lose weight, and “cheating” was more of a reward people gave themselves after sticking to their diet for however many days in a row, or a celebratory sort of thing on special occasions.

-But an autoimmune healing diet really isn’t one of those diets.
+But an autoimmune diet geared towards healing isn’t one of those diets.
 For some people, it can actually be their medicine – the one thing available to them that gives true, full-body relief.
-And a little “cheat” day is devastating.
+As a result, a little “cheat” day is devastating.
 Even one bite of the wrong food can result in a cascade of symptoms, causing inflammation that lasts for weeks.

 If one small bite of the wrong food can cause inflammation for days or weeks, then you can imagine that cheating won’t give an accurate picture of what that diet is (or isn’t) doing for you.